jhonnyred/Tamagochi/README.md

 it does need some adjustments, like happiness never decreases and energy and hunger are the same thing.
 But I plan to change it.

-It's a very simple code made on a lazy sunday, there is no need to explain the classes and it's methods.
+It's a very simple code made on a lazy sunday, It does use Threads so you can see the animation and insert an input, but there is no need to explain the classes and it's methods.